 The OECD Working Party of Senior Budget Officials (SBO) studies ways to help countries modernise their budget processes.
 This note highlights key institutional elements of a reformed budget process that can help minimise the extent of any future fiscal crisis.

-Under the work programme with Middle East and North African countries (MENA), the second meeting of the OECD-MENA Senior Budget Officials network was held in Doha, Qatar, 4-5 November 2009, hosted by the authorities of the United Arab Emirates
+Under the work programme with Middle East and North African countries (MENA), the third meeting of the OECD-MENA Senior Budget Officials network was held in Dubai, United Arab Emirates, 31 October-1 November 2010, hosted by the authorities of the United Arab Emirates

 Plan Avanza, Spain’s national Information Society strategy, has helped it into the knowledge economy.
 This book identifies areas on which Spain should continue work.